babsey/nest-desktop-legacy/docs/user/usage.rst

 The Network Module
 ------------------

-The network module is where you can create and modify networks.
+The network module as a part of the simulation module is where you can create and modify networks.

 Network editor
 ^^^^^^^^^^^^^^